maxzheng/great-life-guide/double.md

 (e.g. stress, anger), which will greatly improve your physical / mental health, memorization, execution, relationships, leadership, happiness, and productivity!

 Yep, meditation and exercise can do miracles for your body and mind!
+So don't underestimate their benefits and do start doing them today.

 ### #1 Concentration Meditation